 Intensive driving courses, also called crash driving courses, are popular with learner drivers who don’t want to spend months, or years learning to drive.

-If you have already taken a few lessons you might could opt for a two-day course with just 10 hours of training.
+If you have already taken a few lessons you might opt for a two-day course with just 10 hours of training.

 It’s not cheap, a week-long course can cost around £1,000, while a two-week course may be double that.